This blog may contain affiliate links. Read our disclosure policy for more info.

 A fresh coconut in Sayulita costs between 50 and 60 MXN ($2 to $3 USD) and you can find them all over the place.
 From Sayulita Beach to Playa Los Muertos, you’re never far from nature’s perfect nutritional drink!

 Grab one between beers to keep those fluids up.
 Or get one after a night out to replenish those electrolytes!

 Where to Stay in Sayulita, Mexico

-If you don’t mind spending a little more, I highly recommend Aurinko Bungalows.
-These one and two-bedroom apartments are located stumbling distance from the plaza.
+If being close to all that Sayulita has to offer and having lots of room is important, I highly recommend Aurinko Bungalows.
+These one and two-bedroom apartments are located within stumbling distance from the plaza – making shopping, restaurants, and beach days easy!
 On top of that, they have a pool (much needed), and all the rooms have AC.
-Unfortunately, it’s often fully booked, so if it is, Nuiya Hoteles Centro is a similar alternative.
+Rates are typically around the $130 USD mark.
+Unfortunately, it’s often fully booked, so you’ll want to reserve a room as far in advance as you can!

 Undoubtedly, one of the best ways to get around Mexico is in a rental car.

 I struggled to get around by bus and taxi for the longest time.
 But after renting a car in Cancun in 2023, I never looked back.
 It allowed me to explore the country without worrying about tours or taxis.
 It was why I fell in love with Mexico and eventually decided to live here periodically.

 I refuse to use local services whenever I rent a car in Mexico.
 The truth is they sometimes can’t be trusted or come with hidden fees (or costly insurance that doesn’t make sense.)
 There are even rental car scams!
 So instead, I use Discover Cars, the company most experienced travelers or ex-pats in Mexico recommend.

 The rates on Discover Cars are cheap, too, with the average rental costing around $25 USD per day.
 Full coverage insurance can be added for an extra $10 USD a day too.